 SEPT 23: AT PLANO JOHN PAUL II

-Following an off week, the Eagles travel again to the Dallas Metroplex for a rematch with the Cardinals.
-JPII is in its second year with head coach Mario Edwards, a former national champion at Florida St. and five-year NFL cornerback.
-His predecessor George Teague remains as athletic director (yes, the former Dallas Cowboy, Terrell Owens-blasting safety) after stabilizing the program on the heels of three straight 0-10 seasons and a 58-game district losing streak that spanned nearly 10 years.
+Following an off week, the Eagles travel again to the Dallas Metroplex for a rematch with Plano John Paull II, now coached by 2008 graduate Nick Schiele who replaced former Florida State national champion and five-year NFL cornerback Mario Edwards after just one season.
+George Teague remains as athletic director (yes, the former Dallas Cowboy, Terrell Owens-blasting safety) after stabilizing the program on the heels of three straight 0-10 seasons and a 58-game district losing streak that spanned nearly 10 years.

 SEPT 30 • AT KINKAID